ngauthier/knowsql/chapter-2/01-fks.md

 !SLIDE bullets
 # Rails
-## Validations are run when valid? is called
+## Validations are run only when valid? is called
 ### And they're really slow!

 !SLIDE